costoffreedom/costoffreedom-book/book/architectonics-of-power/image-identity-attribution-authorship.md

 photograph is the simple gesture of giving credit or attribution to the photographer, in the manner she specifies.</p>

-<p>Free licenses apply to a photographer's rights as an author, and your
+<p>Free licenses apply to a photographer’s rights as an author, and your
 rights as a user.
 However, they are silent on the legal and moral rights of the subjects of our photographs, which we might understand as the right of publicity.</p>